 Being able to power through your workday with energy and focus is a rare thing nowadays.
 With so many digital tools to distract us, like Facebook, Twitter, YouTube and Instagram, it is any wonder we have time for actual work.

 Getting Things Done

-David Allan’s masterpiece titled Getting Things Done, is the go-to book on how to boost your productivity and efficiency levels.
-David’s teaches us how to capture all the critical tasks you need to get done and get them out of your head and onto a recording device.
+David Allen’s masterpiece titled Getting Things Done, is the go-to book on how to boost your productivity and efficiency levels.
+David teaches you how to capture all your critical tasks and get them out of your head and onto a recording device.

-Today, I’ve captured the Top 5 Productivity Tools to boost your productivity and help you get things done faster.
+Today, I’ve captured the Top 5 Productivity Tools for 2018 to boost your productivity and help get things done faster.

 Toggl is known as the ultimate productivity tool, and it is a breeze to integrate into your daily activities.